fcaronte/KingInstaller/README.md

 It works in 8 out of 10 cases.
 If it didn't work for you, here's a [video](https://www.yewtu.be/watch?v=ZiFnHxu-g4E) for you about an alternative variant.

+#### Android Auto still won't show some apps.
+Some apps have additional restrictions applied on them by AA,
+which leads to them still not showing up, even if "installed as Google Play Store".

+To unlock these apps use [Android Auto - Xposed Unlocked](https://github.com/Rikj000/Android-Auto-Xposed-Unlocked)

 ## ChangeLog

 **[Rikj000](https://github.com/Rikj000/KingInstaller)**